isabella232/netappfiles-go-dual-protocol-sdk-sample/README.md

 ## What is example.go doing

-This sample project is focused on demonstrating how to create an SMB enabled volume, similar to other examples, the authentication method is based on a service principal, this project will create one ANF Account with an Active Directory object, one capacity pool and finally, a single SMB volume using Standard service level tier.
+This sample project is focused on demonstrating how to create a Dual Protocol enabled Volume (SMB and NFSv3).
+Authentication method is based on a service principal and this project will create one ANF Account with an Active Directory object using the Root CA certificate mentioned in the prerequisites, one capacity pool and finally, a single SMB+NFSv3 volume using Standard service level tier.
 When executing this application, the user will be prompted to provide the password for the Active Directory User that have permissions to domain join computers in AD.

 In addition, we use some non-sensitive information from the *file-based authentication* file that in the initial stages we get the subscription ID and this is used for the test we perform to check if the subnet provided exists before starting creating any ANF resources, failing execution if they're missing.